 2. MODEL / DEMONSTRATION – Non-experimental project that represents what something is

-realistically like (model) or demonstrates a scientific principle by showing how something works with
+realistically like (model) or demonstrates a scientific principle by showing how something works

 3. EXPERIMENT – Follows the scientific method while answering a question using a hypothesis as

 the basis for the experiment.
-It must have a control and multiple items/subjects being tested varying
+It must have a control and multiple items/subjects being tested

-if your hypothesis is proved or disproved.
+determine if your hypothesis is proved or disproved.

 a.
 PHYSICAL – An experiment related to/with non-living things.